Vandivier/afterecon/content/2014-02-24-re-11-things-the-bible-bans-but-you-do-anyway.md

 ---
-title: Re: 11 Things The Bible Bans, But You Do Anyway
+title: "Re: 11 Things The Bible Bans, But You Do Anyway"
 date: 2014-02-24 00:23:11
 author: John Vandivier
 ---